 In the heart of the Natal Midlands in KwaZulu Natal, Pietermaritzburg is convenient for travellers who want to explore this part of the country.

-It is a city of charm and dignity, and at its loveliest in spring masses of azaleas burst into bloom.
+It is a city of charm and dignity, and at its loveliest in spring, masses of azaleas burst into bloom.
 When the first Voortrekkers arrived in 1837, they discovered a tranquil countryside graced with forests, hills and valleys.
-They settled on a fertile tract of land beside the Umsindusi River and named it after two of their leaders, Gerrit Maritz and Piet Retief.
+They settled on a fertile land beside the Umsindusi River and named it after two of their leaders, Gerrit Maritz and Piet Retief.

 Today, numerous Victorian and Edwardian buildings, quaint pedestrian lanes, shady, tree-lined suburbs, spacious red brick bungalows and upper-crust boarding schools reinforce the colonial ambience of “The Last Outpost of the British Empire”.